-Paul Baynard represents debtors, creditors, and trustees in corporate workouts, financial reorganizations, and business bankruptcies under Chapter 7 and Chapter 11 of the Bankruptcy Code.
-He helps financially distressed companies restructure their business either inside or outside of a business bankruptcy proceeding.
-He also defends parties in preference and fraudulent transfer actions.
-Mr. Baynard has been named as a “Legal Elite” by Business North Carolina magazine in the area of Bankruptcy Law and has been selected as a “Super Lawyer” by the North Carolina Super Lawyers magazine in the area of Bankruptcy & Creditor/Debtor Rights.
-Mr. Baynard has also been recognized by The Best Lawyers in America® in the area of Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law.
+Mr. Baynard has also represented debtors and creditors (secured and unsecured) in corporate workouts, financial reorganizations, and business bankruptcies under Chapter 7 and Chapter 11 of the Bankruptcy Code.
+He has represented unsecured creditors’ committees in business bankruptcy cases as well as parties in preference and fraudulent transfer actions.
+For his work in this practice area, Mr. Baynard has been named as a “Legal Elite” by Business North Carolina magazine in the area of Bankruptcy Law, has been selected as a “Super Lawyer” by the North Carolina Super Lawyers magazine in the area of Bankruptcy Law and has been recognized by The Best Lawyers in America® in the area of Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law.

 Mr. Baynard is certified to conduct mediated settlement conferences in the Superior Courts of North Carolina by the North Carolina Dispute Resolution Commission.